 Your thyroid gland is one of the endocrine glands that makes hormones to regulate physiological functions in your body, like metabolism.
 Other endocrine glands are the pancreas, the pituitary, the adrenal glands, and the parathyroid glands.
 The thyroid gland is located in the middle of the lower neck, below the larynx, and wraps around the front half of the trachea.

 Thyroid diseases are very common, affecting millions of Americans.
-The most common thyroid problems are:
+The most common thyroid disorders are:

 Thyroid problems can be treated with hormone replacement pills, medication, radioactive iodine, or surgery.

-Following the procedure, if it is determined that you need to take any medication, your surgeon will discuss this with you prior to your discharge.
+Following the thyroidectomy, if it is determined that you need to take any medication, your surgeon will discuss this with you prior to your discharge.
 Medications may include:

 Some symptoms may not become evident for two or three days after surgery.
 If you experience any of the following, call your surgeon or seek medical attention: